A Guide To Green Gemstones

 Green Sapphire

 Most people are surprised to learn that sapphire comes in a range of other colors besides blue.
 These are known as Fancy Sapphires and include the color green.
-Green sapphire colors range from light to dark green, though the most common color is olive.
+Green sapphire colors range from light to dark green, though the most common color is olive green.

-Because sapphire is one of the most durable gemstones in existence, green sapphire makes an excellent choice for an everyday gem and will hold up well to wear in an engagement ring.
+Because sapphire is one of the most durable gemstones in existence, green sapphire makes an excellent choice for an everyday gem and will hold up well in jewelry like an engagement ring.

 In addition, because they are not as popular as the blue gems, green sapphires are generally quite affordable.
 Most green sapphires also display some yellow or blue color zoning, which can further reduce their price.